Accessibility in the workplace: How to become an inclusive employer

 1. Not all disabilities are visible ones

 Hidden disabilities can be physical – hearing loss, chronic pain, fatigue disorders, cerebral palsy, or fibromyalgia.
 They can be neurological – learning disabilities, autism spectrum disorders (ASD), Multiple Sclerosis (MS), epilepsy, and others.
-They can even be mental – depression, anxiety, ADHD, etc.
+They can even be mental, for example: depression, anxiety, ADHD, etc.

 2. Assess your immediate needs